Fictionarry/GeoSVR/README.md

 python scripts/mipnerf360_stat.py output/360
 ```
 - The produced mesh results are provided on [Hugging Face](https://huggingface.co/Fictionary/GeoSVR).
+- Ensure about 40GB of RAM is available to support mesh extractions.

 **Note:** The evaluation scripts have a non-trivial influence on mesh quality measurement.
 In our project, we use the original [Tanks and Temples toolbox](https://github.com/isl-org/TanksAndTemples/tree/master/python_toolbox/evaluation), and [DTU evaluation script](https://github.com/hbb1/2d-gaussian-splatting/tree/main/scripts/eval_dtu) based on [DTUeval-python](https://github.com/jzhangbs/DTUeval-python).